Bass Angler Magazine

 Wintertime Bass With Chad Morgenthaler

 With the pressure of tournament fishing out of the way and the Summer boat traffic a distant memory, being able to enjoy a day on the lake can be tranquil slice of paradise.
 No matter which type of lake or river you fish, it’s important to start the day with a plan of attack.
 During this time of year, bass feed preparing for ongoing Winter, eating almost anything that swims or crawls.
 However, this doesn’t mean they are easy to catch or that one particular bait will be more effective than another.
-It requires an open mind, attention to detail, and access to a wide variety of baits.
+It requires an open mind, attention to detail, and access to a wide variety of baits to find success in the wintertime.

 Related posts